 The resident does not have to be Quaker but their work should be shaped by and in harmony with our tenants of Simplicity, Peace, Integrity, Community, Equality, and Stewardship.
 The resident will be expected to be a full-time resident of PFH and be participating member of this intentional community.
 This includes eating chef prepared dinners with the other residents and participating in shared light house chores. ( 1 1/2 hour commitment per week on average.)
 The Penington Friends House’s approach to living collaboratively may be new to you.
 We encourage to look at our website and instagram account (@Penington_friends_house) to gain a better understanding of what we are.
 Feel free to call us as well with questions.
 We are LGBTQ embracing community.
 We believe Black Lives Matter.
 We are always working to be a safe space and an anti-racist community.

 Resident selection is made through a BIPOC committee of Quakers and non-Quakers and is based on the strength of the applicants work and proposed project.
 Final approval of the Bayard Rustin resident is made by the Penington Friends House Residents and staff, in the same interview process that all other residents are approved to live at the Penington.
 Applicants should note that the Bayard Rustin Resident bedroom is on the 4th floor of an historic Brownstone.
 An elevator is not available.
 Bathrooms are shared with other floor residents.
 This residency covers the cost of rent, boarding (food) provided 5 nights a week, internet, cable, and heat/AC.
-A stipend and studio space is NOT currently provided.
+Limited access ( starting at 3:30PM weekedays) to a studio space may be available.
+A stipend is NOT currently provided by this residency.

 – An artist working on a body of art that addresses racism and/or intersectional issues.